bacalhau-project/bacalhau/docs/running-node/storage-providers.md

   --estuary-api-key XXX
 ```

-To get an api key for estuary, you'll need to [register an account](https://estuary.tech/) and then [create an api key](https://estuary.tech/api-admin).
+To get an API key for estuary, you'll need to [register an account](https://estuary.tech/) and then [create an api key](https://estuary.tech/api-admin).

 ### IPFS